 This can create a risk in itself when the snow clears.
 Dead plants can accumulate frost and be unsafe to walk on especially grass – compressed blades of grass that are frosted over will often feel like an all-natural slip and slide.
 To help combat this, consider undertaking some lawn care during the winter months, as recommended by Online Turf:

 - Continue to aerate the lawn, especially in damp and hard areas – this will allow runoff and ensure frost thaws quickly.

 - Continue mowing even in winter – keeping blade length short will reduce health and safety risks.

 - Apply seed to patches, and rake away any fallen leaves.

 Ticking these off will keep lawns and green areas looking healthy once the frost and ice clear, and will make sure they’re healthy for walking on in between.
 That helps your customers, helps your business, and ensures you’re giving everybody on the premises their rightful safe environment.

-Snow and ice is going to be a bigger problem for businesses in the 22-23 winter season.
-More states will be impacted and states already dealing with the cold will endure even more extreme weather patterns.
+Snow and ice are going to be a bigger problem for businesses in the 22-23 winter season.
+More states will be impacted and the state already dealing with the cold will endure even more extreme weather patterns.
 Businesses have to adapt to survive.

 Keeping your business clear of snow and ice in a reasonable time is an essential part of meeting regulatory requirements.
 There is enforcement, it is timely, and it will pursue any lack of effort in this regard.